Loft Conversion Builders in Anerley (SE20)

 - Why are Anerley loft conversions cheaper than Beckenham equivalents?

 - Roof construction.
-Anerley Victorian terraces have cut-roof construction — individually fitted rafters with an internal purlin — which can be opened up by adding new floor structure within the existing rafters and a steel ridge beam where needed.
+Anerley Victorian terraces have cut-roof construction, individually fitted rafters with an internal purlin, which can be opened up by adding new floor structure within the existing rafters and a steel ridge beam where needed.
 Beckenham's 1930s post-war stock typically has trussed roofs (prefabricated W-frame trusses) where every member contributes to structural integrity.
-Trussed roofs need replacement steelwork installed before any truss can be removed safely, adding £3,000-£5,000 in structural work and 1-2 weeks in programme.
-The Anerley cut-roof advantage is the main reason loft conversions in SE20 typically come in below their BR3 equivalents at the same finish specification.
+Trussed roofs need replacement steelwork installed before any truss can be removed safely, adding structural work and 1-2 weeks in programme.
+The Anerley cut-roof advantage is the main reason SE20 conversions are quicker to open up than their BR3 equivalents at the same finish specification.

 - What permitted development limits apply to an Anerley loft conversion?